rapidsai/cudf/java/README.md

 Build the native code first, and make sure the a JDK is installed and available.

-When invoking cmake, make sure you pass in the options `-DARROW_STATIC_LIB=ON -DBoost_USE_STATIC_LIBS=ON` so that Apache Arrow and Boost libraries are linked statically.
+When building libcudf, make sure you pass in the cmake options `-DARROW_STATIC_LIB=ON -DBoost_USE_STATIC_LIBS=ON` so that Apache Arrow and Boost libraries are linked statically.